 WHAT COMPARISON DID VICE PRESIDENT STEPHENS MAKE ABOUT THE “NEW” AND “OLD CONSTITUTION”?

 “The new Constitution or form of Government, constitutes the subject to which your attention will be partly invited.
 In reference to it, I make this first general remark.
 It amply secures all our ancient rights, franchises and privileges.
 All the great principles of Magna Charta are retained in it.
 No citizen is deprived of his life, liberty or property, but by the judgement of his peers, under the laws of the land.
 The great principle of religious liberty, which was the honor and pride of the Old Constitution, is still maintained and secured.
 All the essentials of the old Constitution, which have endeared into the hearts and the American people, have been preserved and perpetuated.”SOURCE: The Charleston Daily Courier – Charleston, SC – March 25, 1861 – Page 4 – Savannah Republican

-NOTE: Vice President Stephens refers to the “Constitution of the United States” as that “Old Constitution.
+NOTE: Vice President Stephens refers to the “Constitution of the United States” as the “Old Constitution”.

 How did the Confederate founders plan to solve the problem?
-Install Article 1, Section 2, Clause 3, or the 3/5s Clause, from the “Old Constitution” in the new compact.
+Install Article 1, Section 2, Clause 3, or the Ratios of Representation, from the “Old Constitution” in the new compact.
 The States, with no or smaller slave populations, would not be misrepresented in the Federal House of Representatives in the Confederacy.